aninagaraj/tsp-app/README.md

    Routes are plotted on Google Maps, and textual route + distance info is displayed.

 7. **Console Logging**
-   Open console to see console logs such as the distance matrix, ietrations taken, whether any point is unreachable etc.
+   Open console to see console logs such as the distance matrix, iterations taken, whether any point is unreachable etc.

 ---